finos/ai-readiness/docs/index.md

 ---
 layout: index
-title: "AI Readiness Governance Framework"
+title: "FINOS AI Governance Framework"
+subtitle: "A comprehensive collection of risks and mitigations that support on-boarding, development of, and running Generative AI solutions"
 risk_order:
   - OP
   - SEC
   - RC
 ---

-The rapid advancements in Artificial Intelligence (AI), particularly Generative AI, are set to revolutionize both business operations and personal lives.
-In the financial services sector, these innovations present immense opportunities that span product offerings, client interactions, employee productivity, and organizational operations.
-Few technologies have promised such a broad and transformative impact.

-However, these advancements also bring significant challenges.
-Issues like hallucinations, prompt injections, and model unpredictability introduce unique complexities to safely integrate and deploy AI technologies.
-The pace of technological change means that today's solutions may become obsolete tomorrow, necessitating a flexible yet robust governance approach.
+AI, especially Generative AI, is reshaping financial services, enhancing products, client interactions, and productivity.
+However, challenges like hallucinations and model unpredictability make safe deployment complex.
+Rapid advancements require flexible governance.

-Financial institutions (in particular) are eager to onboard, experiment with, and deploy AI technologies to stay both competitive and innovative.
-Yet, the risk landscape and regulatory environment of the financial services industry necessitates proper governance.
-Existing processes/frameworks may not be adequately equipped to address the novel challenges posed by AI, particularly Generative AI.
-Therefore, there is a critical need for an adaptive governance framework that promotes the safe, trustworthy, and compliant adoption of AI technologies.
+Financial institutions are eager to adopt AI but face regulatory hurdles.
+Existing frameworks may not address AI’s unique risks, necessitating an adaptive governance model for safe and compliant integration.

+The following framework has been developed by [FINOS (Fintech Open Source Foundation)](https://www.finos.org/) members, providing  comprehensive catalogue or risks and associated mitigation.
+We suggest using our [heuristic risk identification framework](heuristic-assessment.html) to determine which risks are most relevant for a given use case.

 {% assign grouped_risks = site.risks | group_by: "type" %}